offenesdresden/dvbjs/README.md

 ### Find routes

 Query the server for possible routes from one stop to another.
-Returns multiple possible routes, the single stops on each of these and some other info.
+Returns multiple possible trips, the bus-/tramlines to be taken, the single stops, their arrival and departure times and their GPS coordinates.

 ```js
 var origin = "Helmholtzstraße";